 What is CIJA’s Budgeting Process?

-CIJA’s Members and Board review and approve programs and budgets developed by professional staff.
+CIJA’s Members and Board of Directors review and approve programs and budgets developed by CIJA staff.

 What Are LPCs?